parnic/ice-hud/this_version.md

 # Changelog

+v1.14.10:

+- Fix an error in TargetTargetHealth/Mana and CustomHealth when Low Threshold Color was checked and Scale by Health % was un-checked.

 v1.14.9:

 - Fix Low Threshold to be usable even when Color By Health/Mana % is disabled. (ticket #334)